When you’re looking for an ideal wine you want something that offers the perfect level of sweetness, but just what does that mean?

 Acidity is another area that you’ll notice a difference toward sweet or dry.
 That’s because higher levels of acid cut through sweet aspects of wine or anything else for that matter.
 If you have sweet, you want to add at least a little sour to balance it.
 Not enough and you get something very sweet; too much and you get something very sour, or acidic, which makes it taste drier.

 Finally, the way something smells can play tricks on your mind.
 If it feels sweet, your body thinks that it must taste sweet and that works in favor of sweeter wines.
+And remember that you want to use a wine aerator when pouring red wine.

 On the other hand, if it smells sour, you’re going to feel the sourness as soon as you take a sip.
 Your mind can play tricks on you in that way, or it can enhance the intended flavor of the end product.